Convert IIF to CSV — QuickBooks Desktop to Spreadsheet

 What is an IIF file?

-IIF (Intuit Interchange Format) is a tab-delimited format used by QuickBooks Desktop for data import/export.
+IIF (Intuit Interchange Format) is a tab-delimited text format used exclusively by QuickBooks Desktop for importing and exporting transactions, chart of accounts, customers, and vendors.
+It uses TRNS/SPL/ENDTRNS blocks to represent transactions.

 Q